masterhung0112/design-pattern/nx/README.md

     - [ ] The target is written in package.json
     - [ ] The target is written in project.json
 - [ ] Cache the test result
+- [ ] Run test on the affected projects
+- [ ] Understand task and pipeline in Nx
+- [ ] MFE Host and Remote by Nx

 Create the project
 - `npm install --global nx@latest` to install nx in global scope